-Taxicab and For-hire Vehicle Licensing
+Taxicab and For-Hire Vehicle Licensing

 The County and Seattle approved the conversion of taxicab vehicle licenses to medallions, with the conversion occurring in 2015.
-In addition, Seattle increased the cap on the number of taxicabs from 850 to 1050, with the 200 new taxicab medallions to be issued over the subsequent four years.
+In addition, Seattle increased the cap on the number of taxicabs from 850 to 1050, with the 200 new taxicab medallions issued over the subsequent four years.
 The number of taxicab medallions allowed in the County is capped at 561 (KCC 6.64.700).
 In both the County and Seattle, Wheelchair Accessible Taxicab (WAT) medallions are excluded from the cap.
-In 2016, the five county only wheelchair accessible taxicabs were awarded city licenses, adding to the existing 45 dual WAT medallions bringing the total number to 50.
-In 2017, the remaining 55 of the new Seattle only taxicab medallions were issued (35 previously issued in 2015, 55 issued in 2016, and 55 issued in 2017).
-Table 2 (next page) shows the number of taxicabs licensed annually; the table excludes some recently issued medallions as the actual taxicab vehicle is not included in the count until it is placed into service:
+In 2016, five County-only wheelchair accessible taxicabs were awarded City of Seattle licenses, adding to the existing 45 dual WAT medallions bringing the total number to 50.